Are you looking for simple, low cost ways to create a natural outdoor play space for young children?

 Tomorrow: Just add water!

-Series: How to create an irresistible outdoor playspace for children.
+Series: How to create a natural outdoor playspace for children.
 Come with me and wander and dream through natural play spaces from around the globe.
 We will take our time and look at each of these natural elements in a bit more detail.
 We may just well find a few ideas that we can use in our own playgrounds or backyards to make them irresistible spaces for outdoor play:

 Just Add Water